PApostol/PythonFun/README.md

 	PalindromicSubstrings.py:
 		Finds longest palindromic substring using an O(n^2) implementation and Manacher's algorithm O(n), benchmarked.

+	Permutations.py:
+		Given a list, print all possible permutations of its elements.

 	PrimeFactors.py:
 		Given an integer n, return the prime factors of n.
 Two implementations, benchmarked.